unameit10000000/unameit10000000/README.md

 🌍 : On the lookout 🧲 for healthy disruptive projects, idea's & innovations to support our unhealthy & unbalanced ecosystem.

-💚 : Mostly interested in people that have a intrinsic motivation to build and innovate.
+💚 : Interested in people that have a intrinsic motivation to build and innovate.

 ⚡ : Fun Fact: I'm currently working on some exciting stuff 🧊